tianyu-lu/tianyu-lu.github.io/_posts/2021-04-09-Potts-Model-Visualized.md

 An excellent PyTorch implementation of training such a model can be found [here](https://github.com/whbpt/GREMLIN_PYTORCH/blob/master/GREMLIN_pytorch_2.ipynb).

+Various training strategies can be used to train a Potts model.
+As the final project, [Syed Ather](https://hussainather.com/) and I wrote a [manuscript](/assets/papers/potts.html) comparing how different training strategies affect modelling first/second order correlations, contact prediction, out-of-distribution detection, and correlation with the Rosetta Energy Function.

 ## References

 Balakrishnan, Sivaraman, et al. "Learning generative models for protein fold families."
 Proteins: Structure, Function, and Bioinformatics 79.4 (2011): 1061-1078.